SoftwareHeritage/swh-deposit/docs/getting-started.rst

-Check the deposit's state
+Check the deposit's status
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can check the status of the deposit with this request:
+You can check the status of the deposit by using the --deposit-id argument:

 .. code:: shell